-The total of loans receivable at March 31, 2018 is \$179,687 (2017 - \$174,538).
+The total of loans receivable at March 31, 2019 is \$175,012 (2018 - \$179,687).
 The majority of loans are secured primarily by real property using mortgage or Agreement of Sale (providing rights similar to a mortgage).
 Dairy and poultry loans are generally also secured by an irrevocable assignment of production quota.
 Collateral security may also be provided by equipment, livestock or chattels.
-It is not practical to determine the maximum exposure to credit risk due to the cost associated in determining the fair value of security and collateral security on unimpaired loans.
+The maximum exposure to credit risk is the total loans outstanding.